 Digging will improve the soil structure - if you dig in autumn or early winter the frost will help break down lumpy soil which can then be dug again in early spring.
-The first lot of digging could be heavy going.
+As the first lot of digging could be heavy going it would be wise to enlist adults to at least help the children with this.
+Once weeds are removed, if you can find an adult with a rotavator that's even better.
 Don't rotavate weed infested soil as this will only chop up the roots and cause more weeds to grow - Once dug the patch should be levelled and the beds marked out.

-The soil may benefit from an application of manure.
-If so make sure that you can obtain a load from a safe supply, as much damage can be done to your crops if manure is contaminated with weed killer.
-(For more information about this, please see the Grow North Topic on Soil Improvements.)
+The soil may benefit from an application of manure if so make sure that you can obtain a load from a safe supply.
 Always wear gloves when handling manures.
 Alternatively you could use compost either bought or home-made.
-You can also add bone meal or fish blood and bone meal to feed the soil.
+You can also add bonemeal or fish blood and bone to feed the soil.